rosly/passphrase_check/README.md

 several words stiched toghether.

-In the past companies followed NIST recomendations that force users to use set of characters and certain length in password, which creates password that are hard to remember and easy to crack.
+In the past companies followed NIST recomendations that force users to use set of characters and certain password length.
+By human nature, this lead to passwords that are hard to remember and easy to crack.

-New NIST recommendations suggest to just use long password like in form of several words connected together.
-The idea behind this is that such password is easy to remember and hard to crack.
+New NIST recommendations just suggest to use long password.
+Common aproach is several words stiched together as such phrases are easy to remember.
+Those passphrases are hard to crack as the cracking resistance comes from much bigger key space.

-The cracking resistance comes from much bigger key space.
+Let's compare:

 8 character password with base set of [a-z][A-Z][0-9][_?!@#$%^&*()]: